CSC207-2022F-UofT/course-project-macrosoft/README.md

 ### 2. Login/Register Window.

 - Depending on what action is taken on the previous screen, the login or register window will be called and allows users to log in to their existing account or register a new account.
-- The login window should look like the one one the right.
-- Enter the username and password, the click on "login as restaurant" or "login as user".
+- On the login screen, you can enter the username and password, then click on "login as restaurant" or "login as user".
 "Cancel" will take you back to the welcome screen.
-- When the given cridentials are correct, there will be a success message dialog.
-It may also says "You need to verify" if the account is not verified, more details on this in the next section.
+- When the given cridentials are correct, there will be a "success" message dialog.
+It may also say "You need to verify" if the account is not verified, we will introduce more details on this in the next section.
+If the given username and password does not math to any user in the database, login will fail.
-- Closing the message dialog will direct you to the homepage (Restaurant homepage or User homepage).
+- Note that the login is case sensitive, that means try logging in as a restaurant with the user crediential will fail, pop-up dialog will show the message "failed", and vice-versa.
+- If loggin succeded, you will be directed to the homepage.
-- New Account registration is also divided by the type of user, with the screenshot on the left corresponding to user registeration, and the one onthe right is restaurant registeration, which requires a set of different information.
+- New Account registration is also divided by the type of user, which requires a set of different information.
+- It is worth mentioning that we used Regex to determine whether the given email is a valid email.
+For instance, something like "123456" or "hello" are both invalid.
+Username also has to be more than 6 characters.
+- Attempts to register an account with a username that already exist in the database will also fail, message with "user already exist" will be given when this happens.
+- ***To better protects user information, we used SHA256 to hash the password before saving it to the data base, therefore even in the case of the data leak, the origional password cannot be revealed.***

 ![Untitled_Artwork](https://user-images.githubusercontent.com/94703030/206567856-9a92f0e1-6e37-4fbc-829a-4c39b8f4ebeb.png)

 ### 3. Verification Window.
 - New users need to verify their account before using this platform.
 In this window, users can request a verification code being sent to their entered email.
-After the user has reviewed the code and entered it into the field provided, it will be compared with the code sent.
+After the user has received the code and entered it into the field provided, it will be compared with the code sent.
 Successful match will change the status of the account to "verified".
-- Note that the verification code expires in 5 minutes from the time it was issued。
+- Note that the verification code expires in 5 minutes from the time it was issued.
 - Entering incorrect or expired verification code will not pass the verification.

 <p align="center"><img width="500" alt="Screen Shot 2022-12-08 at 4 16 54 PM" src="https://user-images.githubusercontent.com/94703030/206569373-ad43c9bb-5a2d-4309-b61c-490b80065845.png"></p>